 – Matthew Martin, Vera Clinic Patient

-How to Do Proper Aftercare for Micro FUE Hair Transplants
+How to Do Proper Aftercare for Micro FUE Hair Transplants?

 What Is the Timeline of Recovery for Micro FUE Hair Transplants?